-Anticipated Equilibrium design revealed for world-renowned street artist Okuda San Miguel’s two-week-long residency in Toronto.
-With support from a local artistic team, Okuda will produce a 23-storey cultural landmark at Carlton and Jarvis.
+Equilibrium created during world-renowned street artist Okuda San Miguel’s two-week-long residency in Toronto.
+With support from a local artistic team, Okuda produced a 23-storey cultural landmark at Carlton and Jarvis.

-A size and scope rarely seen before, Okuda’s large-scale mural will transform what is described as an untapped canvas.
-This dramatic canvas will be brought to life in collaboration with award-winning public arts charity, The STEPS Initiative, the City of Toronto’s StreetARToronto program, and Knightstone Capital’s Parkside Student Residence.
+A size and scope rarely seen before, Okuda’s large-scale mural transforms an untapped canvas.
+This dramatic wall is brought to life in collaboration with STEPS, the City of Toronto’s StreetARToronto program, and Knightstone Capital’s Parkside Student Residence.
 “I have been working with STEPS for a number of years to bring art and community to our downtown streets and am very proud to support this new mural,” said Ward 27 City Councillor Kristyn Wong-Tam about the work that will be viewed by over 100,000 commuters daily who traverse the site.

 “Through our programming, we seek to leverage existing built forms and community assets for public art initiatives that not only push us technically, but challenge people to consider what constitutes a cultural space,” says STEPS’ Executive Director Alexis Kane Speer.

 “It is my largest mural to date, which on a personal level is a very interesting and beautiful challenge.
-As for its content, I don’t want to reveal much, but I can say that it will be a kind of totem that will bring together several of my icons in a sort of family tree in which the universe, the Earth, humans and the natural world are intertwined,” shared artist, Okuda San Miguel.
+As for its content, I don’t want to reveal much, but I can say that it is a kind of totem that brings together several of my icons in a sort of family tree in which the universe, the Earth, humans and the natural world are intertwined,” shared artist, Okuda San Miguel.

 Okuda was selected from a shortlist of the world’s top street artists not only because his style would push aesthetic boundaries within Toronto’s street art portfolio, but also for his excitement towards enhancing the vibrancy of the neighbourhood in collaboration with community partners.